MasterChef Thailand All-Stars: Episode 2

-This week's teams has been assigned in the last episode, which were the winners and the losers.
-Each team gets to choose their own team captain.
-The winners (blue) team chose Jah as their team captain, while the other (red) team chose Lisa.
+Team Challenge 1: For their first team challenge of the season, they will be cooking premium, fine-dining dishes by "menu ordering", where the guests will be the ones deciding what dishes they are craving and the contestants must have the ability to cook them.
+This week's teams were distributed in the last episode, and each team gets to choose their own team captain.
+The winners (blue team) choose Jah as their team captain, while the other team (red team) choose Lisa.